a-shinn/Data-Project-2-The-Strokes-Spotify-Analysis-In-Progress/README.md

 Repository for my data project to analyze Spotify data for The Strokes.

-The goal of this project is to continue gaining familiarity with Python by pulling API data from Spotify, with a focus on creating compelling visualizations from current data (final result should be something along the lines of a script that, when run, produces a file with up-to-date data as well as visualizations)
+The goal of this project is to continue gaining familiarity with Python by pulling API data from Spotify, with a focus on creating compelling visualizations from current data in tableau (final project: running the script provides up-to-date data from Spotify API for use in analysis and visualization)

 Tableau Visualizations (VERY in-progress):